 Note: If you are using Transcription from within NVivo, ensure Carleton University is set as the account once you have logged in.
 Click here for a list of instructions.

 2. Use the Transcription Portal:

-- Log in to the myNVivo Transcription portal
+- Log in directly to the myNVivo Transcription portal

-- Once uploaded to the transcription sever, choose the language of the file from the drop-down list, then click on"Transcribe"
+- Once uploaded to the transcription server, choose the language of the file from the drop-down list, then click on"Transcribe"